jroesch/tvm/docs/langref/relay/expressions.rst

 Expressions
 ==================

-Relay's IR is a pure expression oriented language, that has a dataflow fragment and structured control flow.
+The Relay IR is a pure, expression oriented language, with a dataflow fragment and structured control flow.
 Although Relay's representation is a tree, it is possible to view the dataflow fragments as graph for purposes of writing and expressing transformations.

 The below sections make an attempt to clearly split the dataflow fragment from the control fragment.